sethimage/visualwebarena/README.md

   --instruction_path agent/prompts/jsons/p_cot_id_actree_3s.json \
   --test_start_idx 0 \
   --test_end_idx 1 \
-  --result_dir <your_result_dir> \
+  --result_dir quick_start \
   --test_config_base_dir=config_files/test_classifieds \
   --model gpt-3.5-turbo-1106 \
   --observation_type accessibility_tree_with_captioner
 ```
 This script will run the first Classifieds example with the GPT-3.5 caption-augmented agent.
-The trajectory will be saved in `<your_result_dir>/0.html`.
+The trajectory will be saved in `quick_start/0.html`.
 Note that the baselines that include a captioning model run on GPU by default (e.g., BLIP-2-T5XL as the captioning model will take up approximately 12GB of GPU VRAM).

 ## GPT-4V + SoM Agent
 ![SoM](media/som_figure.png)